stefaniuk/link-capture-browser-extension/docs/adr/ADR-002_Extension_API_Authentication.md

 - The extension sends API requests with `Authorization: Bearer <access-token>` over HTTPS.
 - The extension does not embed a client secret or long-lived shared API key.
 - The default first-release authorization server shall be Keycloak, with separate realms and public client registrations for `local`, `non-production`, and `production`.
+- The default first-release scope set shall be `openid profile link-capture.write`.
+- The default first-release audience shall be `link-capture-api` when the selected environment requires an explicit audience parameter.
 - The authorization server shall issue rotating refresh tokens with bounded lifetime for `non-production` and `production`, and the extension shall require re-authentication whenever refresh is unavailable or fails.
 - Refresh tokens must be rotating, bounded in lifetime, revocable, and handled with minimal persistence.
+- Access tokens must be stored only in memory or `chrome.storage.session`.
+- Refresh tokens must be persisted only in `chrome.storage.local` for the active environment so the authenticated session can survive browser restarts.
+- Access tokens must never be stored in `chrome.storage.local` or `chrome.storage.sync`, and refresh tokens must never be stored in `chrome.storage.sync`.
+- All stored tokens must be cleared on sign-out, active-environment change, refresh failure, and authorization-server rejection.

 This decision is reversible if the backend security model changes materially or if a different platform-supported authentication pattern becomes necessary.